2314772/CS220AU-DP/README.md

 # CS220AU Digital Portfolio

 ## Overview
-The goal of this GitHub repository is to serves as a template for the [CS220AU](https://navigatingthedigitalworld.com/docs/cs220au) assignment.
+This GitHub repository serves as a template for the [CS220AU](https://navigatingthedigitalworld.com/docs/cs220au) assignment.
 It demonstrates minimalistic approaches to:

 - project management using this `README.md` file, organized under the Overview, Tasks, and Log headings
 - web hosting through [GitHub Pages](https://pages.github.com/)